teikmeier/pylight/README.md

 ## Architecture

-The whole application is build aroung the game loop.
+The whole application is build around the game loop.
 It consists of four steps:
 1. setup loop speed based on FPS, by default 30
 2. check for MIDI input or additional input/events
 3. update the current state of the played scene